necopinus/necopinus.xyz/newsletters/2016-09-05-a-matter-of-intense-but-mostly-theoretical-debate.md

 ## Lichens Get Weird(er)

-Lichens are already fairly unusual...
-Things.
+Lichens are already fairly unusual… Things.
 They're not "species", at least as we generally think about "species", as they're composed of a fungus and one or more algae or cyanobacteria, each of which can successfully grow and reproduce outside of its "lichenized" form.
 The same fungi can produce wildly different lichen if combined with a different partner species.
 They may, in fact, represent almost entirely self-contained miniature ecosystems.
 And no one's quite sure when lichen first evolved - the best range we have is somewhere between 400 million (the earliest undisputed fossils) and 2.2 billion (the earliest evidence of lichen component species) years ago.

 It wouldn't be unreasonable to postulate that lichen represent a completely different approach to multicellular life than is found in more familiar organisms.